raghadjam/ExtractiveQuestionAnswering/README.md

 ##  Features

 - **TF-IDF Retrieval**: Uses cosine similarity to find the most relevant context.
-- **AraBERT Fine-Tuned Model**: Extracts answers from Arabic text using a QA head.
+- **AraBERT Fine-Tuned Model**: Extracts answers from Arabic text using a QA model.
 - **Performance Metrics**: Includes EM and F1 to measure accuracy.

 ---